tatheer-fathima/tatheer-fathima/README.md

 | 🌍 **Eco-Sphere** | A carbon footprint tracker with smart suggestions and visualizations. |
 | 📁 **EaseCRUD**   | Simple full-stack CRUD app to manage records with RESTful APIs.       |
 | 🛡️ **Phishing Detector** | A tool to detect phishing URLs and protect users from scams. |

 ---

+## 🤡 Fun Facts About Me

+- 🕵️‍♂️ My coding strategy?
+Copy → Paste → Hope.
+- 🤷 Consistency?
+I consistently tell myself "I'll start tomorrow."
+- 📅 My planner has three states: "I'll do it later", "Why did I agree to this?", and "Oops, deadline was yesterday".

+---